Last updated on September 11th, 2023 at 07:48 am

 The entire time, you’ll be secure in the knowledge that your cats are keeping each other company, never sad, and never lonely

-In fact, it might actually be less when you consider the amount of toys you’ll need to buy for your kitten if she’s the only cat in the home.
+In fact, it might actually be less when you consider the number of toys you’ll need to buy for your kitten if she’s the only cat in the home.

 Kittens and cats don’t need a lot of toys when they have each other to wrestle with.

-Although it’s not a recognized condition, the behaviors that go along with single kitten syndrome are very real
+Preventing single kitten syndrome is easy.
+Although it’s not a recognized condition, the behavior that go along with single kitten syndrome are very real.

 Fortunately, it’s easy to prevent the issue.
 Just adopt two kittens.